erikayeah/allfunds-technical-challenge/README.md

 # allfunds-technical-challenge
 # News App

-**Client:** React, Bootstrap
-**Server:** Node, Express, MongoDB
+**Client:** React, Bootstrap **Server:** Node, Express, MongoDB

 Welcome!

-This is a news management app with a frontend and backend.
+This is a news management app.
-Follow these steps to get the application running and start playing with it.
+Follow these steps to run the application locally.

 ## Frontend Setup